Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 The Speedrun Before Christmas [50]
 Beat the game in 3 hours or less [New File, Save File Timer, Any Difficulty]
 ```
+`COMPLETION` `SPEEDRUN`

 If you've beaten the game, you'll have a general idea of how to progress through the game, making this achievement easier to do.
 If you didn't, wait until you're done with everything else, so that you'll be more prepared for this playthrough.\
 Below i'll write different tips for each level and how to beat them the fastest way possible.

-### General Tips
+But first, some things to keep in mind:
 * You can, and must, play on easy mode for this achievement.
 Easy mode puts enemies on their lowest maximum health, making them faster to defeat.
 * Cutscenes and pausing the game will not block the timer.
 The ranking screen, or the level select screen will block the timer however.
 * You won't ever need to waste time to save in-game by speaking to Mr. Hyde.
 Only save at chapter end.